-The BIG advantage of SoundCloud for musicians is that you are not competing with professional material.
+The BIG advantage of SoundCloud for musicians is that you are not competing with with your peers, other musicians.
 Instrumentals are commonplace.
 If you want to post 15-minute guitar solos, go ahead, someone will listen!

 That's why SoundCloud is THE platform for musicians to interact and collaborate.
 Just look at their stats...